webpack/changelog-v5/guides/persistent-caching.md

 And all this works out-of-the-box from developer-view without extra configuration.
 For persistent caching in webpack 5, there is a new challenge.

-Webpack also needs to invalidate cache entries:
+webpack also needs to invalidate cache entries:
 * when you npm upgrade a loader or plugin
 * when you change your configuration
 * when you change a file that is being read in the configuration